netgroup-polito/frog4-openstack-do/README_INSTALL.md

 You can find some helpful scripts inside the [scripts](scripts) folder.
 For example, if you need to clean all sessions and graphs currently stored in the database, you can launch the following script in the domain orchestrator root folder:

         python3 -m scripts.clean_db_sessions
+#### ONOS support
+In order to use ONOS as network controller for the Openstack-do, you have to install the OVSDB-rest application.
+Just follow the guide at this link: https://github.com/netgroup-polito/onos-applications/tree/master/ovsdb-rest
+*Remember to update the ovsdb-rest consifguration based on your topology (usually an ovsdb node for each compute node)